at-wr/Outspire/README.md

 ![Screenshot of Outspire in Stage Manager](https://i.imgur.com/9HU9TSO.png)
 ![Screenshot of adding Activity Record](https://i.imgur.com/29hYWLc.png)

-## Third-Party Usage and Disclaimer
+## Terms of Service

 Outspire is built on the Web API of TSIMS, utilizing SwiftSoup for HTML parsing.
-[Easy-TSIMS](https://github.com/Computerization/Easy-TSIMS) by [Computerization](https://github.com/Computerization/) and [Joshua Chen](https://github.com/Josh-Cena) is used as an encrypted relay instance.

 This application is a personal experiment for educational purposes.
 Any potential issues caused by misuse of this application are not the responsibility of the author of Outspire.

+When you begin using the app, you agree not to use the App outside of its intended usage.

 If you encounter any issues, please create an issue or submit a pull request.
 If you like this project, please consider giving it a star!
 All kinds of contributions are welcome.